 PV Upstream and Down

 Large global companies are spearheading the sector’s overall growth.
-On the upstream or panel production end, the top three players based on revenue are the American companies First Solar Inc. and SunPower (Total holds a 66% share of the latter) and China’s Yingli.
+On the upstream or panel production end, the top three players based on revenue are the American companies First Solar Inc. and SunPower (Total holds a majority interest in the latter) and China’s Yingli.
 They are followed by five more Chinese manufacturers, attesting to the country’s tremendous involvement in solar power.

 The downstream sector, which is attracting investment from the same companies, is the one that will probably grow the most.
 It needs to incorporate solar into new practices and, in particular, succeed in driving the convergence of digital technologies and power.
 Downstream solar is very open to innovation and to the management of complex systems, embedded in each country’s regional fabric.
 It involves new occupations and will likely create the biggest pool of jobs in the future.